Clicky

 College Cliffs is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 After finishing the lengthy and overwhelming process of applying and finally getting into your dream university comes the fun part of college life!
-It’s about choosing your classes, finding your accommodation, and deciding whether or not you will join your first fraternity and sorority to enrich your campus life through lifelong friendships.
+It’s about choosing your classes, finding your accommodations, and deciding whether or not you will join your first fraternity and sorority to enrich your campus life through lifelong friendships.

-If you’re not familiar with Greek letter, Greek life and Greek organizations, you may wonder how a sorority or fraternity founded on friendships or a secret society in many colleges works, and how they alleviate problems within campus and communities.
+If you’re not familiar with Greek letter, Greek life, and Greek organizations, you may wonder how a sorority or fraternity founded on friendships or a secret society in many colleges works and how they alleviate problems within campus and communities.

 The LOWDOWN: